ppy/osu-wiki/wiki/Guides/BSS_issues/en.md

    - If this line concerns an external asset (e.g. background images), shorten the name of the asset in question and update this line accordingly in your text editor.
 5. Save all the changes you made and try to upload your beatmap.

-If the steps above don’t resolve your issue, or if you’re facing a different issue entirely, please create a new topic in the [Help forum](https://osu.ppy.sh/community/forums/5) with details on your issue so that others can help you.
+If the steps above don't resolve your issue, or if you're facing a different issue entirely, please create a new topic in the [Help forum](https://osu.ppy.sh/community/forums/5) with details on your issue so that others can help you.